-Wanda was released from the hospital in two days.
-Jody, who was only in the hospital for five days, believes she would not have made it through the transplant without the love and support of her husband who was by her side the entire time.
+Jody believes she would not have made it through the transplant without the love and support of her husband.
+He was by her side the entire time.

 Both Jody and Wanda had a successful recovery and are doing great.
 Jody was even able to go back to work within a few short months.

 The Results: Inspiring Others to Become Living Organ Donors